goauthentik/authentik/website/blog/2023-10-26-you-might-be-doing-containers-wrong/item.md

 It’s a little simplistic, but I’d encourage you to check out [The Twelve-Factor App](https://12factor.net/) which outlines good practices for making software that’s easy to run.

 Are you doing containers differently and is it working for you?
-Let us know in the comments!
+Let us know in the comments, or send us an email at hello@goauthentik.io!